 Our primary mission is to make your child feel comfortable in a Jewish environment, with Jewish friends, while studying the Hebrew language and learning all about our Jewish heritage.
 We aim to engage every child and help him/her participate enthusiastically in Judaism and Jewish activities on his or her individual level.

-We offer free pickup and busing to our school.
+We offer pickup and busing to our school.
 If you indicate which school your child attends, we will pick them up and bring them to Hebrew School.

 - Early Hebrew Alphabet Learning for Kindergarten

 - Collective Synagogue prayer service for upper grades

 - Traditional Jewish songs and prayer in the Synagogue for all grades

 - NEW Our very own music teacher, Esther Radzyner

 Every child creates his or her own Shofar—the ultimate experience of learning through activity.
 Our children get to take their own Shofar home and blow it on Rosh Hashanah.